crsalves/bootstrap4-tin-dog/README.md

   This was a project from the Udemy course "Complete Web Development Bootcamp"

 #### About
   This is a website with the same concept as Tinder, but it is specifically for Dogs.
-The application was developed using HTML, CSS, and Bootstrap.
-  This repository contains a website that main famework uses Bootstrap and its components like Carousel, Card, Buttons, Navbar etc.
+It was developed using HTML, CSS, Bootstrap and its components like Carousel, Card, Buttons, Navbar etc.

 #### Screenshots